lightvector/KataGo/docs/GTP_Extensions.md

          * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
          * `pv` - The principal variation following this move.
 May be of variable length or even empty.
       * All output values are from the perspective of the current player, unless otherwise configured in KataGo's gtp config.
-      * This command will terminate upon any new GTP command being received, as well as upon a raw newline being received, including outputting the usual double-newline that signals a completed GTP response.
+      * This command is a bit unusual for GTP in that it will run forever on its own, but asynchronously if any new GTP command or a raw newline is received, then it will terminate.
+      * Upon termination, it will still output the usual double-newline that signals a completed GTP response.

    * `kata-analyze [player (optional)] [interval (optional)] KEYVALUEPAIR KEYVALUEPAIR ...`
       * Same as `lz-analyze` except a slightly different output format and some additional options and fields.